crossplane/docs/content/v1.12/concepts/managed-resources.md

     instanceType: t2.micro
 ```

-{{< hint "note" >}}
+{{< hint "important">}}
-The Provider defines the settings and their valid values.
-Providers also define
+Crossplane considers the `forProvider` field of a managed resource
+the "source of truth."
+Crossplane overrides any changes made to a managed
+resource outside of Crossplane.
+If a user makes a change inside a
+Provider's web console, Crossplane reverts that change back to what's
-the required values in the `forProvider` definition.
+configured in the `forProvider` setting.

-Refer to the documentation of your specific Provider for details.
 {{< /hint >}}

 <!-- vale off -->
 ### managementPolicy